 State Availability: 50 states

-Learn More: Read our full review to learn more about booking and moving with Safeway Moving Systems.
+Learn More: Read our Safeway review to learn more about booking and moving with Safeway Moving Systems.

 Budget is typical when compared to other players in the industry.
 They offer multiple truck sizes and add-on labor through their partner, Hire-A-Helper.
 That said, this provider’s local move costs are among the best in the business.
 Even with their low rates, they offer plenty of discounts for students, AAA members, military personnel, and more.
-If you’re staging a move across town or within your county, this may be your most cost-effective choice.
+This may be your most cost-effective choice if you’re staging a move across town or within your county.

 Budget offers a standard cargo van, as well as the following truck sizes:

-They also offer moving labor assistance, as well as a more limited range of moving supplies.
+They also offer moving labor assistance and a more limited range of moving supplies.
 However, this will depend on the exact location you go to.

 Budget truck rentals for local moves are incredibly affordable.
-With a base cost of around $40 for their largest truck (26-foot) and a mileage rate of $0.47 per mile, you won’t find a better deal.
+You won’t find a better deal with a base cost of around $40 for their largest truck (26 feet) and a mileage rate of $0.47 per mile.

 Long-distance moving is a different story.
 While costs are around industry averages, you’ll see a sharp increase after 100 miles.
 A 500-mile move with a 26-foot Budget truck will come to around $1,000, while a 2,000-mile move will cost around $3,000.